kyte-one/airlyftone-docs/docs/campaign/quests/substrate-pallets.md

 #### Substrate Bond to Pool

-- In Proof-of-Stake networks, users can delegate their tokens to validators who help secure the blockchain.
-This option checks if a user has nominated a validator, ensuring they are actively participating in governance and network security.
-Campaigns using this task can reward users who contribute to the decentralization and efficiency of the network.
+- This option checks if a user has nominated a validator, ensuring they are actively participating in governance and network security.

 1. Select the Substrate Bond to Pool option, as shown in the screenshot below.
    ![](../../images/palletsOptions.png)